UN Human Rights Day 2021: Reflections on Ghana's role

 The Topmost of all rights abuses observed in Ghana continue to be domestic violence against women and girls, who happen to be the vulnerable group the Human Rights Reporter Ghana seeks to protect through its works.

-Coupled with the unending COVID-19 global pandemic bringing many economies almost to their knees, the section of society that is reeling from the impact are helpless women and girls who are at the mercy of abusive men.
+Coupled with the unending COVID-19 global pandemic bringing many economies almost to their knees, the section of society who are reeling from the impact are helpless women and girls who are at the mercy of abusive men.

 Yearly, 30-35% of all women and girls according to statistics from independent and state institutions encounter some varying degree of domestic abuse.
 Meaning for every 3 Ghanaian females, one had experienced one form of physical or emotional abuse.

-It is in recognition of these horrific statistics that in September 2021, the Gender, Children and Social Protection ministry outdoor a Domestic Violence Information Portal to provide a database on Domestic/Sexual and Gender-Based Violence and Child Marriage in Ghana.
+It is in recognition of this horrific statistics that in September, 2021, the Gender, Children and Social Protection ministry outdoor a Domestic Violence Information Portal to provide database on Domestic/Sexual and Gender-Based Violence and Child Marriage in Ghana.

-Today, we remind all women and girls who are the sustainers of our society that, Article 2 of the all-important quasi-sacred document (Universal Declaration of Human Rights) outlines the fundamental human rights of all people in every corner of the globe where it opines that, "Everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, color, sex, language, religion, political or other opinions, national or social origin, property, birth or another status."
+Today, we remind all women and girls who are the sustainers of our society that, Article 2 of the all-important quasi-sacred document (Universal Declaration of Human Rights) outlines the fundamental human rights of all people in every corner of the globe where it opines that, "Everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status."
 And an organization such as ours will continue to champion this cause.

 Article 5 further protects them stating, "No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment."